leomenezessz/pyppium/docs/index.md

 ***The most common issues are:***

-- :octicons-thumbsdown-16: - *A lot of conditionals along the tests.*
+:octicons-thumbsdown-16: *A lot of conditionals along the tests.*<br/>
-- :octicons-thumbsdown-16: - *Duplicated screens to isolate the problem above.*
+:octicons-thumbsdown-16: *Duplicated screens to isolate the problem above.*<br/>
-- :octicons-thumbsdown-16: - *A BaseScreen or a Helper created to repeat scenarios.*
+:octicons-thumbsdown-16: *A BaseScreen or a Helper created to repeat scenarios.*<br/>

-Pyppium can help you saving your time reducing complexity, increasing efficiency and also avoiding these boring and repetitive work problems.

 ## How it works